Quietek/SaveSync/README.md

 The following pip packages are required to be installed.
 Pip is included with most python installations and linux distributions by default, but some systems may require extra steps to get it installed.

-    $ pip install vdf
-    $ pip install requests
+    $ pip install vdf requests

+### SteamDeck Only

 The Steam Deck is one system that requires extra steps.
 An executable script has been included in this repository to get pip installed and working as a user-level install.

     $ git clone https://github.com/Quietek/SteamSync.git
     $ cd SteamSync

-If you've already set a password on your steam deck, you can skip the passwd command.
+Set a password, if you haven't already

     $ passwd

+make our shell script executable and execute it.

     $ chmod +x pip.sh
     $ ./pip.sh